atosorigin/Technology-Hub/README.md

-# Worldline-ODC-TechHub
+# Technology Hub
-Repository with application code for Worldline ODC Technology Hub
+Repository with application code for Technology Hub